 In 1996 Tupac Shakur introduced the original KISS lineup at the Grammy Awards.
 A tour followed, lasting 192 shows, earning over 43 million dollars, making KISS the top-drawing concert act of 1996.
 ‘Psycho Circus’ was released in 1998 and in 2000 announced a U.S. Farewell Tour.
 They also released a video game titled Kiss: Psycho Circus: The Nightmare Child.
 In 2001 a lot happened, Criss left the band, a box set was released and most shockingly, KISS merchandising reached a new high (or low) when the Kiss Kasket was introduced.

-Check out the videos and more at MetalUnderground.com
+Read the full post and check out the videos at MetalUnderground.com